vic-gfuentes/vic-gfuentes/README.md

 ## Hey there!!
 Victor here 👋
-- 🛠 Full-Stack react-rails web developer.
+- 🛠 Senior Full-Stack Web developer.
 - ⚓️ Docker sailor and Kubernetes pirate.
-- 📚 Everyday learner.
+- 🌐 DevOps enforcer.

 > Most of the code I've written is out there lost in the savage lands of private organization repositories, be careful out there, you might get lost!